Kurt Cobain: Aftermath

 A final ceremony was arranged by Cobain's mother on May 31, 1999, and was attended by Love and Tracy Marander.
 As a Buddhist monk chanted, daughter Frances Bean scattered Cobain's ashes into McLane Creek in Olympia, the city where he "had found his true artistic muse".
 In 2006, Love said she retained Cobain's ashes, kept in a bank vault in Los Angeles because "no cemetery in Seattle will take them".

 A bench in Viretta Park, through tribute graffiti, has become an improvised memorial to Cobain.

 Cobain's death became a topic of public fascination and debate.
 His artistic endeavors and struggles with addiction, illness and depression, as well as the circumstances of his death, have become a frequent topic of controversy.
 According to a spokesperson for the Seattle Police Department, the department receives at least one weekly request to reopen the investigation, resulting in the maintenance of the basic incident report on file.

 In March 2014, the Seattle police developed four rolls of film that had been left in an evidence vault; no reason was provided for why the rolls were not developed earlier.
 According to the Seattle police, the 35mm film photographs show the scene of Cobain's dead body more clearly than previous Polaroid images taken by the police.
 Detective Mike Ciesynski, a cold case investigator, was instructed to look at the film because "it is 20 years later and it's a high media case".
 Ciesynski stated that Cobain's death remains a suicide and that the images would not have been released publicly.
 The photos in question were later released, one by one, weeks before the 20th anniversary of Cobain's death.
 One photo shows Cobain's arm, still wearing the hospital bracelet from the drug rehab facility he had left just a few days prior to returning to Seattle.
 Another photo shows Cobain's foot resting next to a bag of shotgun shells, one of which was used in his death.

+In February 2026, Cobain's death revamped widespread media coverage after researchers and forensic experts suggested that he was murdered, including old rumors that his wife Courtney Love was involved.